KahWee - Web Development, AI Tools & Tech Trends

 File operations Moderate Very fast ~3-4x faster

-TypeScript execution Requires transpilation Native support Significant
+TypeScript execution Requires transpilation Native support No compile step

 Metric Before (Node) After (Bun) Change